-At the start, you are likely to bring your existing knowledge and practical experience, for example, as: Performer, Designer, Visual Artist, Writer, Director, Musician, Puppeteer, or Dramaturg.
-Alternatively, you may have some other body of knowledge and experience which you are keen to hone with others in the creation of new performance work.Whatever their existing skills, participants will have a passion for innovation and company work, and be ready to challenge and extend specialist practice through collaboration with others.
+At the start, students are likely to bring their existing knowledge and practical experience, for example, as a Performer, Designer, Visual Artist, Writer, Director, Musician, Puppeteer, or Dramaturg.
+Alternatively, students may have another body of knowledge and experience that they are keen to hone with others in the creation of new performance work.Whatever their existing skills, participants will have a passion for innovation and company work, and be ready to challenge and extend specialist practice through collaboration with others.

 Throughout the course, students will be supported in this process of growth and development, gradually enabling them to become a stronger, more articulate practitioner, better able to work flexibly and constructively with others, extending the boundaries of theatre and how it might be seen.
-To build a platform for this creative development you will first work with a range of experienced practitioners, undertaking a thorough analysis of their work.
-You will also work closely alongside the programme convenors and members of the wider faculty, activating languages of interdisciplinary theatre within one of three broad investigative clusters – performative, scenographic or dramaturgical – but constantly joining with the whole laboratory to review and summarise your progress.
+To build a platform for this creative development students will first work with a range of experienced practitioners, undertaking a thorough analysis of their work.
+They will also work closely alongside the programme convenors and members of the wider faculty, activating languages of interdisciplinary theatre within one of three broad investigative clusters – performative, scenographic or dramaturgical – but constantly joining with the whole laboratory to review and summarise progress.

 Throughout the year, participants will be supported in developing the ability to document and disseminate their explorations and produce new work within a variety of institutional contexts.
 Building on the tradition of theatre-making as a communicative medium of exchange, they will also have the opportunity to look at web-based technologies and digital mediums appropriate to the development and representation of their work, or choose from one of the other MA options available at Central on some courses.